kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 - PDB reconciliation latency should not increase significantly.
 - Eviction API latency should not increase significantly.
-The new logic involves additional API calls to get the `Workload` objects, which should be negligible.
+The new logic involves additional API calls to get the `PodGroup` objects, which should be negligible.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?